Winning numbers for $2.04B Powerball drawn after delay

 Nearly three hours after the scheduled 10:59 p.m.
 EST Monday drawing, the association told The Associated Press: “It’s against our policy to name the lottery that is experiencing the delay.”
 Later on Tuesday morning, the association said in a new statement that Powerball was “in communication with the lottery throughout the night as it works to resolve the issue.”

+“Each state must verify through a dual process that all of the sales and dollars match before the Multi-State Lottery Association can do the draw," said Rich, who headed the Iowa Lottery for 10 years and was president of the North American Lottery Association.
+“This is a state-by-state procedure, which separates the whole process and has been very effective."

+Rich said state lotteries deal with similar problems several times a year but the delays usually don't attract much attention because the potential jackpots are far less than was up for grabs this week.

-The winning numbers and recorded video of the drawing were posted to the Powerball website and YouTube channel.
+The winning numbers and recorded video of the drawing were posted to the Powerball's YouTube channel.

 The $2.04 billion prize is for a winner who chooses an annuity, paid annually over 29 years.
 Nearly all winners instead opt for cash, but the value of that option wasn't immediately available Tuesday morning.